deepaksood619/deepaksood619.github.io/docs/devops/terminal-bash/1-linux-general-unix-linux-commands.md

 3. xrandr -o normal (Screen rotation)
 4. sudo shred -n 1 -v -z /dev/sd (format full hard disk, first write random bits, than with zeros, to every address)
 5. bash install-missing.sh (running set of bash commands from a file)
-6. wc “file”                 //count number of lines/words/characters in file
+6. wc "file"                 //count number of lines/words/characters in file
 7. banner <anything>    #prints a banner for <anything>
 8  file [path] #to check the type of file
 ```